raquezha/Hookr/README.md

 # Hookr (Kotlin)
-I use this in my applications and I thought I just make it into a library.
+I use this in my applications and I thought I just make it into a library.<br>
 Simple Utility that hook up your app to this various external applications:

 1. Inbox (SMS)